Extension of the synchrotron radiation of electrons to very high energies in clumpy environments: Magnetobremsstrahlung feedback on particle spectrum

+If the particle confinement time in the current sheet is long enough to accelerate particles beyond \(\Ee\ma\), then these energetic particles should produce emission that peaks above the burnoff limit once they escape into the regions with magnetic field \(B_0\).
+It may seem that scenarios involving particle acceleration in current sheets alleviate completely the constraint imposed by synchrotron cooling.
+However, in any realistic configuration there are still important further limitations.
+Firstly, to generate a synchrotron component that extends in to VHE regime the linear size of the accelerator should be sufficiently large, \be

+\ee where \(B_{\rm cr}\) is the Schwinger critical field strength.
+Existence of such extended coherent reconnection site is questionable.
+Another important factor is the influence of the guide magnetic field, which should be present unless the reconnecting magnetic fields are perfectly antiparallel.
+Guide magnetic fields not only lead to synchrotron cooling, but also enhance escape of high energy particles from the current sheet.
+These two factors are expected to suppress significantly the efficiency of the synchrotron process in the VHE regime.

-The sharp decrease in the synchrotron spectrum can be altered, however, in a medium with inhomogeneous magnetic fields.
-For the case of highly turbulent magnetic fields whose correlation length, \(\lambda_B\), is small compared to the electron's nonrelativistic Larmor radius, $r_{\rm L}=\me c^2/eB_0$, the radiation proceeds in the so-called jitter regime.
-In this case, the peak in the radiation spectrum is shifted to higher frequencies by the factor of \(r_{\rm L}/\lambda_B\) \cite{2013ApJ...774...61K}.
+Finally, the sharp decrease at the end of the synchrotron spectrum can be altered in a medium with inhomogeneous magnetic fields.
+For the case of highly turbulent magnetic fields whose correlation length crossing time, \(\lambda_B/c\), is small compared to the electron's inverse cyclotron frequency, $1/\omega_c=\me c/ eB_0$, the radiation proceeds in the so-called jitter regime.
+In this case, the peak in the radiation spectrum is shifted to higher frequencies by a factor of \(c/(\omega_c\lambda_B)\) \citep{2013ApJ...774...61K}.
 Thus, for scenarios with extremely small-scale turbulence, one can formally expect radiation in the multi-GeV or higher energies.
-However, the plasma physics community is quite pessimistic concerning the condition of $\lambda_B \ll r_{\rm L}$, and correspondingly considers the realization of magnetobremsstrahlung in the jitter regime as a highly unlikely process.
-In principle, the presence of large scale turbulence, \(\lambda_B > r_{\rm L}\), can also have an impact on the SED of synchrotron radiation.
-In particular, a broad power-law distribution of the magnetic field strength can result in a rather long power-law tail of radiation beyond $h\nu\ma$ \cite{2013ApJ...774...61K}.
-However, for more realistic magnetic field strength distributions, e.g. a Gaussian type distribution, the shift of the synchrotron peak is rather mild \cite{2019ApJ...887..181D}.
+However, the plasma physics community has been quite pessimistic concerning the condition of $\lambda_B \ll c/\omega_c$, and correspondingly considers the realization of magnetobremsstrahlung in the jitter regime as a highly unlikely process.
+In principle, the presence of large scale turbulence, \(\lambda_B > c/\omega_c\), can also have an impact on the SED of synchrotron radiation.
+In particular, a broad power-law distribution of the magnetic field strength can result in a rather long power-law tail of radiation beyond $h\nu\ma$ \citep{2013ApJ...774...61K}.
+However, for more realistic magnetic field strength distributions, e.g., a Gaussian type distribution, the shift of the synchrotron peak is rather mild \citep{2019ApJ...887..181D}.